 On August 1, 2019, the Company amended its Development Program Letter Agreement, dated May 16, 2017 and as amended July 13, 2018, with the Cystic Fibrosis Foundation ("CFF").
-Pursuant to the amendment, (i) CFF will increase the amount it will award to advance LUNAR-CF to \$15.0 million from approximately \$3.2 million, (ii) the Company will provide \$5.0 million in matching funds for remaining budgeted costs, (iii) the related disbursement schedule from CFF to Arcturus will be modified such that (a) \$4.0 million will be disbursed upon execution of the CFF Amendment, (b) \$2.0 million will be disbursed within 30 days of the first day of each of January, April, July and October 2020 upon Arcturus invoicing CFF to meet project goals, and (c) the last payment of \$3.0 million less the prior award previously paid out, equaling approximately \$2.3 million, will be disbursed upon Arcturus Sub invoicing CFF to meet good manufacturing practices and opening an Investigational New Drug ("IND") application.
-The funds received from CFF will be recognized as contra research and development expense in proportion to the percentage covered by CFF of the overall budget.
-For the years ended December 31, 2020 and 2019, the Company recognized \$3.4 million and \$2.0 million of contra expense with \$6.6 million and \$1.9 million remaining in accrued expenses, respectively.
+Pursuant to the amendment, (i) CFF increased the amount it will award to advance LUNAR-CF to \$15.0 million from approximately \$3.2 million, (ii) the Company will provide \$5.0 million in matching funds for remaining budgeted costs, (iii) the related disbursement schedule from CFF to Arcturus will be modified such that (a) \$4.0 million will be disbursed upon execution of the CFF Amendment, (b) \$2.0 million will be disbursed within 30 days of the first day of each of January, April, July and October 2020 upon Arcturus invoicing CFF to meet project goals, and (c) the last payment of \$3.0 million less the prior award previously paid out, equaling approximately \$2.3 million, will be disbursed upon Arcturus Sub invoicing CFF to meet good manufacturing practices and opening an Investigational New Drug ("IND") application.
+The funds received from CFF are recognized as contra research and development expense in proportion to the percentage covered by CFF of the overall budget.
+For the years ended December 31, 2021 and 2020, the Company recognized \$3.8 million and \$3.4 million of contra expense with \$2.8 million and \$6.6 million remaining in accrued expenses, respectively.